Joanna Concejo 'The Guest Room’

 Curators: Anna Klimczak, Michał Suchora

-The exhibition is organized as part of the Literary Heights Festival 2021
+The exhibition was organized as part of the Literary Heights Festival 2021

 I’m doing a residence at BWA Sokołowsko.
 The flat’s nice.
 Spacious.
 The rooms are perfect for showing works.
 Even a glass-fronted sideboard has turned out to be great for displaying a few small drawings.
 The green wall panelling is pleasant enough.
 I’m not changing anything.
 You’ll see when you get here.
 There’s also a big veranda, where I hang out a lot.
 You can see the whole town from it.
 The windows are constantly open, because it’s summer.
 A nice fresh breeze comes in through them, and you can hear a stream babbling outside.